We are building a weatherproof electricity network

 Our responsibility also includes employee responsibility, and we invest in developing the occupational safety of our subcontractors.
-At the start of the year, we launched electrical and occupational safety training for non-electrical professionals.
-More than 1,100 subcontractors have completed the Caruna Card training.
+We have launched electrical and occupational safety training for non-electrical professionals.
+Already more than 1,500 subcontractors have completed the Caruna Card training.

 We construct our electricity network together with other operators whenever possible.
 Joint construction of the electricity network is a sensible option for the environment and for citizens: at best, it can spare local residents from repeated disruption due to excavation work and reduce the burden on the environment.

 Modern society is based on high-quality telecommunications connections, extensive use of information technology and secure access to electricity

 Joint construction also enables us to ensure that more areas with small houses are included, and that work is done in a more environmentally friendly way.
 Fibre optics provides faster internet connections, which can offer data transfer rates of up to 1,000 Mbps, enabling the best possible digital services.